jwodder/pytest-fail-slow/README.rst

 ``pytest-fail-slow`` is a pytest_ plugin for making tests fail that take too long to run.
-It adds a ``--fail-slow DURATION`` command-line option to pytest that causes any otherwise-passing tests that run for longer than the given duration to be marked as failures.
+It adds a ``--fail-slow DURATION`` command-line option to pytest that causes any & all otherwise-passing tests that run for longer than the given duration to be marked as failures, and it adds a ``@pytest.mark.fail_slow(DURATION)`` marker for making an individual test fail if it runs for longer than the given duration.
+If ``--fail-slow`` is given and a test has the ``@fail_slow()`` marker, the duration given by the marker takes precedence for that test.

 Note that slow tests will still be run to completion; if you want them to instead be stopped early, use pytest-timeout_.

 .. _pytest: https://docs.pytest.org
 .. _pytest-timeout: https://github.com/pytest-dev/pytest-timeout